yanwenzhou/yanwenzhou/README.md

 - 👀 I’m interested in deep learning,reinforcement learning and ship collision avoidance
 - 🌱 I’m currently learning ship collision avoidance
 - 💞️ I’m looking to collaborate on ship collision avoidance
-- 📫 How to reach me yanwenzhou1@outlook.com
+- 📫 How to reach me yanwenzhou@whut.edu.cn

 <!---
 yanwenzhou/yanwenzhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.